rohithravin/BioinformaticsCustomAmazonSkill/README.md

    TODOs:
   * Add more utterances --> custom to users
-  * Implement filtering
+  * Implement filtering with different parameters
-   * Currently organism filtering is functional
+      - Currently organism filtering is functional
   * Add remaining filters
   * Add multi-filter capabilities
   * Change return to x top results
-   * Change Python library used to parse HTML to increase optimization
+  * Change Python library used to parse HTML to increase optimization and parse more results (currently parses 1 to 3 results depending on the size of the results)

+ Later we will explore triggereing displays through another server to display protein structure, pymols etc.